nekowasabi/aider.vim/README.md

     the floating window with `q`.
 - `:AiderAddWeb` - Displays a prompt for the specified URL and adds it to the aider context.
+- `:AiderOpenIgnore` - Opens the `.aiderignore` file in the git root directory if it exists.

 ## TODO